-Top of our backpacking essentials is a waterproof jacket.
+Top of our backpacking essentials is the best waterproof jacket you can get.
 Even if there is no rain forecast, you should carry a lightweight, waterproof shell jacket.
-Word to the wise: don’t bother with a water-resistant jacket when you go backpacking, only opt for a fully waterproof jacket.

 First of all, no matter if you’re in the mountains or the forest or along the coast, a surprise rain shower is a constant possibility and you’re always better safe than sorry.
 Secondly, a waterproof shell jacket can protect you from the wind and generally keep you warmer than a wind shell if the temperature drops.
 Lastly, you can sit on your waterproof shell on dewy grass and wet ground to keep from soaking your bum.
 Advanced, high-end lightweight jackets aren’t cheap, but they’re a great investment that can last for many years.

 It used to be that everyone wore staunch leather hiking boots on backpacking trips.
 They were heavy and stiff, but they were also sturdy, secure and durable.
-However, materials, trends and backpacker preferences have evolved over the past two decades, allowing for a wider range of footwear choices, including even vegan footwear.
+However, materials, trends and backpacker preferences have evolved over the past two decades, allowing for a wider range of types of hiking shoes, including even vegan footwear.

-You should still demand good traction and some level of support in your shoes, but depending on what kind of terrain you’ll be on and how fast you’ll be moving, you might opt for heavy boots, mid-weight hiking shoes or lighter trail running shoes.
+You should still demand good traction and some level of support in your shoes, but depending on what kind of terrain you’ll be on and how fast you’ll be moving, you might opt for heavy boots, your best hiking shoes as a mid-weight option, or lighter trail running shoes.
 But you’ll still want to pack a pair of lightweight flip flops for moving around the campsite, too.
-(It makes it much easier to scurry into the woods in the middle of the night when nature calls.)
+(They make it much easier to scurry into the woods in the middle of the night when nature calls.)

 While there are still great classic waterproof backpacking boots available, there are also some unique, new designs, and variations of lighter and more flexible trail running shoes if you want a more athletic vibe out on the trails.

-If you’re going backpacking, you’ll need to carry a lot of stuff.
-Extra layers of clothes, food, a stove and a wide range of equipment (sleeping bag, tent, headlamp, camping utensils and more) all need to fit in your pack.
+If you’re going backpacking, you’ll need to carry a lot of stuff: extra layers of clothes, food, a camping stove and a wide range of equipment (best sleeping bag, tent, headlamp, camping utensils and more) all need to fit in your pack.
 The longer you’re planning to be the trail, the more gear you’ll require and the bigger the pack you’ll need.
 Having the appropriately sized pack for the length of your adventure is especially important to maximize your experience, comfort and, of course, what you can or can’t bring.